Non-monotonic population scaling and re-entrant photon number dynamics in the dissipative-pumped Tavis--Cummings model: Numerical method and distributed implementation

+where $\gamma_k'$ is the total spontaneous photon influx rate (pumping rate), with $k\in\mathcal{K}$.
+In Eq.~\eqref{eq:PumpSuper}, we use $\hat{A'}_k$ instead of $\hat{A}_k^\dagger$.
+This choice maintains consistency with the structure of Eq.~\eqref{eq:DissSuper} and facilitates the separate discussion of dissipative and pumping channels.

-The solution $\rho\left(t\right)$ to Eq. \eqref{eq:QME} can be obtained approximately through a two-step procedure.
-First, the unitary term of Eq. \eqref{eq:QME} is propagated forward by a single time step:
+The solution $\hat{\rho}\left(t\right)$ to Eq.~\eqref{eq:QME} is obtained approximately via a two-step procedure.
+First, the unitary term of Eq.~\eqref{eq:QME} is propagated forward by a single time step:

 where $\Delta t$ is the time step.
-Second, the non-unitary term of Eq. \eqref{eq:QME} is propagated forward by one step:
+Second, the non-unitary term of Eq.~\eqref{eq:QME} is propagated forward by one step:

-As is well known, the dimensions of the Hamiltonian and the density matrix grow exponentially with the number of qubits, which makes it difficult to mathematically model large-dimensional quantum systems using the QME.
+The dimensions of the Hamiltonian and the density matrix grow exponentially with the number of atoms, which makes it difficult to mathematically model large-dimensional quantum systems using the QME.
 This core challenge in quantum many-particle physics is known as the curse of dimensionality.
-Fortunately, recent advances in supercomputing have enabled us to mitigate this problem to some extent.
+Fortunately, recent advances in supercomputing have enabled us to mitigate this problem.
 The key is to develop algorithms for solving the QME on supercomputing platforms.
-Therefore, we need to perform distributed computing separately for the unitary contribution, $\tilde{\rho}(t+\Delta t)$ in Eq. \eqref{eq:UnitaryTerm}, and the non-unitary contribution, $\frac{1}{\hbar}L\left(\tilde{\rho}(t+\Delta t)\right)\Delta t$ in Eq. \eqref{eq:Non-unitaryTerm}.
+Therefore, we need to perform distributed computing separately for the unitary contribution, $\tilde{\hat{\rho}}(t+\Delta t)$ in Eq.~\eqref{eq:UnitaryTerm}, and the non-unitary contribution, $\frac{1}{\hbar}\hat{L}\left(\tilde{\hat{\rho}}(t+\Delta t)\right)\Delta t$ in Eq.~\eqref{eq:Non-unitaryTerm}.